Page Reviewed / Updated – April 30, 2024

 Assisted Living / Memory Care

 For those who have Alzheimer’s disease or a related dementia, a higher level of assisted living care is often required.
-This is referred to as Alzheimer’s care or memory care and costs an additional $745 to $1,200 per month due to the heightened level of security and care.
-On average, this is 20% – 30% higher than is traditional assisted living.
+This is referred to as Alzheimer’s care or memory care and costs an additional 20% – 30% per month due to the heightened level of security and care.

 Home Care

-Throughout the state of Minnesota in 2020, per Genworth’s 2019 Cost of Care Survey, the average hourly rate of home care is $29.00.
-Duluth has the most affordable home care with an average of $26.15 / hour.
-St. Cloud and Mankato also offer more affordable home care below the statewide average at an average hourly rate between $28.00 and $28.25.
-The most expensive home care is found in the Minneapolis-Saint Paul and Rochester areas, where the average hourly cost is between $29.00 and $30.50.
+Throughout the state of Minnesota, per Genworth’s 2023 Cost of Care Survey, the average hourly rate of home care is $30.
+Duluth has the most affordable home care with an average of $25 an hour.
+The Minneapolis area also offer more affordable care at $30 an hour.
+The most expensive home care is found in the Rochester and St. Cloud areas, where the average hourly cost is between $39 and $40.

-Home health care is also available and is provided by healthcare professionals, averaging an additional $1.50 more an hour statewide than home care.
-The areas of Duluth and Rochester are even more costly with an hourly average approximately $4.00 greater than regular home care.
+Home health care is also available and is provided by health care professionals, averaging an additional $7 more an hour statewide than home care.
+The areas of St. Cloud and Rochester are even more costly, with an hourly average of $50-$55.
+Less expensive home health care can be found in Minneapolis, at $34 an hour.

 Adult Day Care

-When it comes to elderly care, adult day care is the most affordable option for seniors who are in need of assistance, but do not wish to live in a residential facility.
-As of 2020, according to Genworth’s Cost of Care Survey 2019, residents of the state of Minnesota can expect to pay an average of $84 / day throughout the state for adult day care.
-However, the cost of care can range quite a bit based on the geographic area in which one resides in the state.
-The most affordable adult day care can be found in Duluth, where the average cost is $70 / day.
-Minneapolis has an average daily cost approximately the same as the statewide average at $85.
-The costliest average rate for adult day care can be found in Mankato and Rochester at $120.
+When it comes to elderly care, adult day care is the most affordable option for seniors who are in need of assistance but do not wish to live in a residential facility.
+According to Genworth’s 2023 Cost of Care Survey, residents of the state of Minnesota can expect to pay an average of $83 per day throughout the state for adult day care.

-Finally, Minnesota now offers two Managed Medicaid programs, Minnesota Senior Health Options (MSHO) & Senior Care Plus (MSC+).
+Minnesota also offers two Managed Medicaid programs: Minnesota Senior Health Options (MSHO) and Senior Care Plus (MSC+).
 Through these programs, both short-term and long-term care assistance is offered.
-Learn more about these options here.

-Medicaid in Minnesota has restrictive eligibility requirements based on an applicant’s ability to function, their income level, and financial resources.
-These eligibility restrictions may vary slightly based on whether one is applying for the Medicaid state plan or one of the waivers.
+Medicaid in Minnesota has eligibility requirements based on an applicant’s ability to function, their income level, and financial resources.
+These eligibility requirements may vary based on whether one is applying for the Medicaid state plan or one of the waivers.
 But as a general rule of thumb, one can expect the following restrictions.

-As 2023, an applicant must not have income greater than $1,215 a month.
+As of 2024, an applicant must not have income greater than $1,255 a month.
 (This figure is equivalent to 100% of the Federal Poverty Guidelines.)
-The asset limit is set at $3,000 and excludes the applicant’s primary home of residence (if he or she lives in the home, or has “intent” to return to it, and it is valued under $688,000), household furnishings, a single vehicle, and some personal effects.
+The asset limit is set at $3,000 and excludes the applicant’s primary home of residence (if he or she lives in the home, or has “intent” to return to it, and it has an equity under $713,000), household furnishings, a single vehicle, and some personal effects.

 However, if one is over the income and / or asset limit(s), this doesn’t mean he or she will automatically be disqualified for Medicaid eligibility.
 Minnesota allows individuals to “spend down,” meaning certain medical expenses may be deducted from an individual’s countable income.
 This is also called the medically needy pathway.
 Once the individual’s income is either at or below the allowable income, the individual may be eligible for Medicaid to kick in for the rest of the “spend down” period.

-The Alternative Care (AC) program assists seniors who are in need of nursing home care to remain living in their home or a caregiver’s home.
+The Alternative Care Program helps seniors who are in need of nursing home care to remain living in their home or a caregiver’s home.
 This program allows for consumer direction.
 This allows individuals to hire the personal caregiver of their choosing, including relatives.
 Other supports include home delivered meals, home health aides, personal emergency response systems, and skilled nursing.

-The Essential Community Supports (ECS) program provides financial assistance to aid elderly residents with the cost of in-home assistance and supports to live independently.
-Funds may go towards the following services:
+The Essential Community Supports Program provides financial assistance to aid elderly residents with the cost of in-home assistance and supports to live independently.
+Funds may go toward the following services:

 • Chore and homemaker